 It is increasingly recognised that health systems must become patient-centred, but this is not yet the reality.
-The patient perspective should be integral to the development and implementation of healthcare policy and practice at European level to progress towards innovative, efficient, equitable and sustainable health systems and facilitating access to better and safer healthcare for EU citizens1.
+The patient perspective should be integral to the development and implementation of healthcare policy and practice at European level to progress towards innovative, efficient, equitable and sustainable health systems and facilitating access to better and safer healthcare for EU citizens.

-The emergence of new health technologies raises economic, ethical, political and capacity questions.
-The availability of almost limitless information online makes it difficult for patients to assess its quality and reliability.
-Health literacy is highly pertinent for understanding the complexities around issues such as scientific evidence-base information for treatments and public health interventions, and understanding the regulatory and political processes determining access to new therapies.
+The emergence of digital health solutions and services raises economic, ethical, political and capacity questions.
+New technologies also offer opportunities to collect, use and share health data more efficiently but also set new challenges for privacy and data security.
+Furthermore, he availability of almost limitless information online makes it difficult for patients to assess its quality and reliability.
+Health literacy, as a vital aspect of patient empowerment, is highly pertinent for understanding the complexities around issues such as scientific evidence-base information for treatments and public health interventions, and understanding the regulatory and political processes determining access to new therapies.
 Health literacy is also needed to promote more rational use of antibiotics, a critical public health issue.